Study of the four-body decays $B^{0}_{S} \rightarrow \pi\pi\pi\pi$ in the perturbative QCD approach: Introduction

 In this work, we focus on the study of the quasi-two-body decays $B^{0}_{S} \rightarrow N_{1}N_{2} \rightarrow \pi\pi\pi\pi$ in which the $\pi\pi$ pair is selected in the low invariant mass range ($<1100 $)~\cite{Aaij:2015ai} and can arise from S wave and P wave contributions with the vector resonances $\rho^{0}$, $\omega$, the scalar resonances $f_{0}(980)$, $f_{0}(500)$.
 The strong interactions between S wave, P wave contributions and the final-state pion pairs can not be ignored, so we discuss them by introducing timelike form factors $F_{\pi}$.
-For the resonances $\rho^{0}$, we adopt the Gounaris-Sakurai model, the BW model is used in resonances $\omega$, the $f_{0}(980)$ is parameterized by $ Flatt\acute{e}$ model and $f_{0}(500)$ is modeled by the Breit-Wigner function~\cite{Wang:2015by,Li:2017bz,Zou:2021cd}.
-The models of the pion pair vector or scalar resonances have been borrowed for the study of quasi-two-body $B$ meson decays and the range of invariant mass in $\pi\pi$ pair varies from 300 MeV to 1100 MeV~\cite{Aaij:2015ai,Li:2021bx}.
+For the resonances $\rho^{0}$, we adopt the Gounaris-Sakurai model, the BW model is used for resonances $\omega$. $f_{0}(980)$ is parameterized by $ Flatt\acute{e}$ model and $f_{0}(500)$ is modeled by the Breit-Wigner function~\cite{Wang:2015by,Li:2017bz,Zou:2021cd}.
+The vector or scalar resonances models of the pion pair have been borrowed for the study of quasi-two-body $B$ meson decays and the range of invariant mass in $\pi\pi$ pair varies from 300 MeV to 1100 MeV~\cite{Aaij:2015ai,Li:2021bx}.
 Besides, the four-body decays mainly cover six helicity amplitudes $A_{h}$ with $h=VV (3), VS, SV$ and $SS$.
-The P wave amplitudes which two pion pair resonances are based on vector mesons correspond to $h=VV$.
-For the decays of $B\rightarrow VV$, the amplitude can be defined as three invariant helicity components: the $A_{0}$ for longitudinally polarized vector meson and the $A_{\parallel}$, $A_{\perp}$ for transversely polarized vector meson~\cite{Huang:2006ce,Li:2006cf}. $h=VS$ and $h=SV$ refer to a S wave or a P wave amplitudes from $N_{1}$ or $N_{2}$ and $h=SS$ is the amplitude that arises from S wave amplitudes which two pion pair resonances are based on scalar mesons.
+The P wave amplitudes in which two pion pair resonances form a vector meson correspond to $h=VV$.
+For the decays of $B\rightarrow VV$, the amplitude can be defined as three invariant helicity components: $A_{0}$ for longitudinally polarized vector meson and $A_{\parallel}$, $A_{\perp}$ for transversely polarized vector meson~\cite{Huang:2006ce,Li:2006cf}. $h=VS$ and $h=SV$ refer to a S wave or a P wave amplitudes from $N_{1}$ or $N_{2}$ and $h=SS$ is the amplitude that arises from S wave amplitudes in which two pion pair resonances form a scalar meson.